onlyafly/ode/README.md

   * distillery
   * ode (this folder)
     * build
-      * distillery-odelang.sh
+      * distillery-all.sh
       * docs
         * odelang.html (will be created)
+        * changelog.html (will be created)

-In a bash shell which can run Node, change directory to the build- directory.
+In a bash shell which can run Node, change directory to the build directory.
 Then run this command:

-    > . distillery-odelang.sh
+    > . distillery-all.sh